UpstreamInno/PhoenixMMOEngine/README.md

 - Permissions management, organizations, teams, invitations

 # Implementation details
-- AJAX upward path, but websockets return
+- Ajax upward path - but websockets return (transacationally synchronized)
+- Ajax immediate for modal interactions (not synchronized with channel)
 - Runs in HTML5 with Websockets

 # What is this useful for